AI in Automotive Industry – An Expert’s View of the Top Trends and Benefits

 Artificial intelligence in car manufacturing helps automakers reduce manufacturing costs and provides a safer and more efficient factory floor.

-That’s not all, AI-based systems powered by Computer Vision can easily identify product anomalies and reinforce quality control.
+- Computer Vision - AI-based systems powered by Computer Vision can easily identify product anomalies and reinforce quality control.
 AI also helps in predicting malfunctions in automotive parts.

 AI and Deep Learning based automotive applications can offer a plethora of valuable in-car analytics.
 Cameras and IR sensors can detect the driver’s behavior accurately and provide warning signals to avoid accidents.

-Rash driving – IoT sensors can collect data on driver speeding, sharp turns, sudden braking, etc. This information can be analyzed continuously to form an impression of the driver’s behavior on the road.
+c) Rash driving – IoT sensors can collect data on driver speeding, sharp turns, sudden braking, etc. This information can be analyzed continuously to form an impression of the driver’s behavior on the road.